bjsneto/bjsneto/README.md

-- 👋 Hi, I’m @bjsneto
+👋 Hi, I’m @bjsneto
-- 👀 I’m interested in ...
+👀 I’m interested in learn and teach
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+🌱 I’m currently learning Devops, DevSecOps, Rust, GoLang and to be a better person every day 💞️ I’m looking to collaborate on with everyone around me 📫 How to reach me bjsnetinho@gmail.com

 <!---
 bjsneto/bjsneto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.